-Anti-vaxxers are lazy
+Vaccine deniers are lazy

-Vaccine denialists think that a few hours, or a few days researching on google, or reading other vaccine denialists on a internet page, or trolling around an antivaccine Facebook page is sufficient to understand immunology, virology, bacteriology, vaccines, and epidemiology.
-They are now experts.
-They make claims that vaccines cause Type 1 diabetes.
-They make claims that vaccines shed the disease to others.
-They make claims that vaccines cause autism.
-None of these are true, not even close.
+Vaccine denialists think that spending a few hours, or maybe a few days, doing “research” on Google, or reading other vaccine denialists on a internet page, or trolling around an antivaccine Facebook page is sufficient to understand immunology, virology, bacteriology, vaccines, and epidemiology.
+They now think they are experts in highly complex fields of biomedical science.

 Instead of real science, the antivaccinationists rely upon various logical fallacies because they have no real evidence to support their position.
 For example, they default to the Big Pharma ad hominem claiming that these vaccines are just thrown into the market for money, without understanding that the several hundred researchers, who develop those vaccines, probably have accumulated 10,000 years of scientific research, have published tens of thousands of articles in peer-reviewed high impact journals, and have dedicated their lives to understanding the basics of immunology, virology, biochemistry and many other subspecialties of biomedical sciences.
 These individuals have given their working lives to alleviate human suffering.
 And these vaccines represent that hard work, not a few hours of surfing the internet for conspiracy theories.

-Anti-vaxxers do not deserve respect
+Vaccine deniers do not deserve respect

 Why should I respect a group of people who cannot provide one single peer-reviewed paper published in a real journal that shows a significant issue with vaccines?
 They tend to mine news or research for anything that slightly supports their beliefs, while ignoring everything else that does not.
-They never present new research that’s supported by other researchers, that’s repeated by a wide variety of research groups, and then added into meta-reviews by respected groups such as the Cochrane Reviews.
+They ignore all new research that’s supported by other researchers, that’s repeated by a wide variety of research groups, and then added into meta-reviews by respected groups such as the Cochrane Reviews.

-Anti-vaxxers are arrogant
+Vaccine deniers are arrogant

-There is nothing as arrogant as how the antivaccinationist believe that their opinion is somehow more important than the vast weight of 99.999% of physicians, healthcare workers, researchers, scientists, public health officers, and just about anyone with a vested interested in the health of community.
-In essence, they exhibit a cognitive bias in which unskilled individuals suffer from illusory superiority, mistakenly rating their ability much higher than average.
+There is nothing as arrogant as the antivaccinationist belief that their opinion is somehow more important than the vast weight of 99.99% of physicians, healthcare workers, researchers, scientists, public health officers, and just about anyone with a vested interest in the good health of community.
+Essentially, vaccine deniers exhibit the Dunning-Kruger effect, which is a cognitive bias in which unskilled individuals suffer from illusory superiority, mistakenly rating their ability much higher than average.
 They are utterly incapable of recognizing their own mistakes and misinterpretations of science.
-Again, like I mentioned before, they believe that their quick research on the internet somehow exceeds years of hard work studying the various fields of science, enduring criticism, finding new ideas, and supporting them with massive research.
-The arrogance is so overwhelming.
+In other words, these antivaccinationists are incompetent people who not only perform a task poorly or incompetently, but lack the competence to realize their own incompetence at a task and thus consider themselves much more competent than everyone else.

-Anti-vaxxers are selfish
+Vaccine deniers are selfish

 Clearly, the antivaccinationists care only about their cause.
 Because if they didn’t, they would actually read what the real experts say, and then vaccinate their children today.
 They have a belief that these childhood diseases are not that serious, but as we have said over and over again, kids die of these diseases.
 These children don’t die because they are weaker or somehow different than the kids who are not vaccinated, they die because the diseases are dangerous.
 I personally cannot understand why these parents choose to risk their kids lives, but the cause seems to matter more than anything.
 How can we trust people who make that choice?